 While shoes aren’t required, we do recommend some type of footwear for getting in and out of the river, since it can be rocky and a bit slick.
 You’re welcome to leave them on or take them off during your trip.

-Toobing is done in the individual black & or vinyl toobs, which are shaped like a donut.
-Toobs come with or without a bottom.
+Tubing is done in the individual black & or vinyl tubes, which are shaped like a donut.
+Tubes come with or without a bottom.
 Rafting, on the other hand, comes with a paddle and can be done in the kayak-shaped inflatables for 1 or 2 people, or larger rafts that hold up to 6 people.

 What does it cost to park?

 On the weekends, we charge $10 to park, cash only from mid May through August beginning at 10am.
 Parking is free on the weekdays.
-Our Comal location has free parking at 193 S. Liberty and $10 at 600 Mather St. and a VIP lot at 145 W. Lincoln that is $20 per car next to our Exit!
+Our Comal location has free parking at 193 S. Liberty and a VIP lot at 145 W. Lincoln that is $20 per car next to our Exit!